-Thanks to a timely duo of the 7th Clean Energy Ministerial (CEM7) and World Environment Day, this past week was all about global environmental concerns and enhanced political attention around energy and carbon emissions.
-There’s something contagious about people coming together to take positive environmental action and galvanize support from governments, organizations and individuals from all over the world…
+Because the 7th Clean Energy Ministerial (CEM7) and World Environment Day were so close together, this past week was all about sustainability and climate change.
+There’s something contagious about people gathering to take positive action for the environment and drawing support from governments and organizations all over the world.

-Last week, Switch Automation, was a proud participant in CEM7, hosted in Union Square, San Francisco.
-CEM7 is a follow-up to the United Nations COP21 Convention of Parties Climate Change talks in Paris last year and attracted energy ministers and global policy makers from all over the world, including the U.S. Secretary of Energy, Ernest Moniz.
+Switch Automation proudly participated in CEM7, hosted in San Francisco.
+CEM7 is a follow-up to the United Nations COP21 Convention of Parties Climate Change, taking place in Paris last year.
+The event attracted energy ministers and global policy makers from all over the world, including the U.S. Secretary of Energy, Ernest Moniz.

-Silicon Valley is widely recognized as both a global hub for clean energy entrepreneurs and the venture capital that fuels the industry growth.
-Part of CEM7 was a showcase of highly innovative companies from all around the world who developed technologies that impact the use of clean energy or improve energy efficiency.
-This was, as you can imagine, a highly competitive selection process so we were delighted to be one of the three Australian companies selected.
-Our Smart Buildings platform connects the physical ‘things’ across large real estate portfolios allowing for proactive maintenance, improved energy efficiency and happier tenants = innovative energy solution for the win.
+Part of CEM7 was a showcase of highly innovative companies from around the world developing technologies that impact the use of clean energy or improve energy efficiency.
+The selection process was highly competitive, and we were delighted to be one of only three Australian companies chosen.
+We were selected because our smart building Platform connects the physical ‘things’ across large real estate portfolios, enabling proactive maintenance, improved energy efficiency and happier tenants.

-Clean Energy is an opportunity that has the potential to be one of the great economic growth drivers of our time.
+Clean energy is an opportunity that has the potential to be one of the great economic growth drivers of our time.
 Australia has several times implemented Renewable Energy Policies with the potential to become one of the leading nations on earth, particularly in solar.
-Portugal recently powered their entire country for four days from solar power.
-And Germany recently had so much renewable energy it has to pay people to use it.
+Portugal recently powered their entire country for four days from solar power, and Germany has so much renewable energy it has to pay people to use it.

-Needless to say, CEM7 was an incredibly humbling and inspiring experience for the Switch team.
-Talking about these big-global changes with the world’s leaders is music to our ears.
-But we love to see people ‘walk the walk’ as well.
-And so we were inspired to do our little practical part on Sunday 5th June for World Environment Day, when our CEO grabbed her bike and took to the local parks to clean up trash.
+CEM7 was a humbling and inspiring experience for the Switch team.
+Talking about these global changes with the world’s leaders is music to our ears, but we love to see people ‘walk the walk’ as well.
+We were delighted to do our part on Sunday 5th June for World Environment Day – our CEO grabbed her bike and went to the local parks to clean up trash.